JamesRCooper/PatternGame/README.md

  Observer Pattern - I may use this with active NPCs in order to have them react to global events

  Command Pattern - This may be used for special skills and abilities the characters have.

+ Facade Pattern - This may be useful when dual wielding weapons.
+A facade can be used to make multiple weapons act like one.

+ Adapter Pattern - Right now, no external libraries are being called (that we don't build upon directly).
+However, The adapter may be useful in creating familiars from characters.

+ - My own patterns (probably not as good)

+ Frame (or Barebone) Pattern - This pattern is an intermediate class between an interface/abstract, and a final used class.
+It's a class that exposes setters for all fields on a class, even fields that exposure is not wanted.
+The runtime constructed classes take .